emacsorphanage/emamux/README.md

 #### `emamux:use-nearest-pane`

-Use nearest pane as `runner pane` instead of spliting pane(Default is nil).
+Use nearest pane as `runner pane` instead of splitting pane(Default is nil).

 ## tmux configuration